-A network of 60 Tree Canopy Climate Stations has been established across the North Shore ... to investigate the effects of tree density, tree structure and tree species on rainfall interception e the catalyst for additional regional forums that would be organized in collaboration with Metro Vancouver's Stormwater Interagency Liaison Group.... i.e. SILG," states Ted van der Gulik.
+A network of 60 Tree Canopy ClimateStations has been established across the North Shore ... to investigate the effects of tree density, tree structure and tree species on rainfall interception regional forums that would be organized in collaboration with Metro Vancouver's Stormwater Interagency Liaison Group.... i.e. SILG," states Ted van der Gulik.
 "One of our goals is to implement an educational program that would be modelled on the Vancouver Island Learning Lunch Seminar Series."